omidsa1/Regional-Activity-of-Risk-Anticipation/README.md

-# Regional Activity of Risk Anticipation: An fMRI Study
+# Regional Activity of Risk Anticipation: A fMRI Study

 ## Introduction